 More than its color and other physical characteristics, this is a good indicator that the ripe fruit is ready for harvest or for consumption.

-Step-by-Step Instructions on How to ripen pineapple
+How to pick a pineapple

 - Wide and deep color